innotrade/enapso-graphdb-client/README.md

 }
 ```

-## Querying GraphDB
+## Querying TripleStore

-This is how you execute a SPARQL query against GraphDB and transform the bindings to an easily processible resultset:
+This is how you execute a SPARQL query against tripleStore and transform the bindings to an easily processible resultset:

 ```javascript
 graphDBEndpoint